debadmorg14/gen-ai-doc/blog/2019-05-28-first-blog-post.md

 ---
-slug: first-blog-post
+slug: Data Governance
-title: First Blog Post
+title: The Role of Data Catalog in Data Platform
 authors:
   name: Deba
   title: Deploy Datahub in AWS